Real Me Therapy Inc. 523 Keisler Dr., Ste. 103 Cary NC 27518 (919) 610-9229

 About "Real Me Therapy" - My philosophy and approach

 "Real Me Therapy" is named so because of my beliefs and approach.
 I have long disliked the idea of going to therapy in order to "change."
 Sure we want the situation to change - to get better.
 My belief is that who we are has become covered up or hidden - for a number of reasons - unhealthy relationships, emotional neglect, addiction, trauma, etc. So it is in fact that discovery - or rediscovery - of who we are that we need.
 It is finding out and getting back to who we genuinely are - only then do we live authentically.
 Only then can we see our way through.
 Don't change into someone else.
 Tap into your own resources - your own strengths.
 Rediscover who YOU are and be that fully.

-I specialize in issues that may show up in adolescence - such as identity, self esteem, attachment, depression, loneliness, sexuality, self harm, thoughts of suicide, relationships - and then as adults we experience the fall out of those unresolved issues.
+I specialize in issues that may show up in adolescence - such as identity, self esteem, attachment, depression, loneliness, personality disorders, sexuality, self harm, thoughts of suicide, relationships - and then as adults we experience the fall out of those unresolved issues.
 We'll talk in a way which enables us to gain insight and awareness about what’s going on in your life so that you can find your way through.
 This allows you to live more fully into who you really are and get to the other side of the challenges you are facing - which come to us all at some point.

 Those challenges might be making tough decisions, dealing with difficult relationships,

 depression, anxiety, loneliness, needing/wanting better communication, life transitions,